zabellemotte/moodle-socialflow-log/README.md

 - number of lines : defines the number of lines to display in the social flow view.
 ![Social flow block number of libne selection](img/SocialflowBlockV1option4.png)

+## Informations about closing dates
-Activities with closing date are associated to informations about the closing date.
+Activities with closing date are associated to contextual informations about the closing date.
 ![Social flow closing date informations](img/SocialflowV2.png)

 # One view based on two plugins